mdhiggins/sickbeard_mp4_automator/README.md

 4. When assigning categories in NZBGet and your chosen media manager, ensure they match the label settings specified here so that file will be passed back to the appropriate location.
     - In the relevant category set `PostScript` to NZBGetPostProcess.py to ensure SMA is called.

+*Not required if using Completed Download Handling with Sonarr/Radarr*

 SABNZBD Setup
 --------------
 1. Set your [SABNZBD settings](https://github.com/mdhiggins/sickbeard_mp4_automator/wiki/autoProcess-Settings#sabnzbd) in autoProcess.ini